CURE FAQs: Frequently Asked Questions

 A coronary artery calcium scan, which determines your coronary artery calcium score, is useful as a screening tool for those who are not known to have arterial disease…

 A coronary artery calcium scan reports your coronary artery calcium score.
 It is useful as a screening tool for those who are not known to have arterial disease.
-It should not be used to assess symptoms or monitor arterial disease in response to therapy.
+It should not be used to assess symptoms or monitor response to therapy.

 If you already know of the presence of arterial disease in your body (if you’ve had a stroke, heart attack, stent, or bypass surgery) or carotid artery ultrasound, determining this score is unnecessary.
 It may also lead to risky, costly/profitable stents or surgery with no benefit in the absence of symptoms like angina or heart failure.